 Winter travel always meant increased chances of encountering stormy weather.
 One year we were almost close enough to jump ashore at Pool's Cove - but not quite.
 It was snowing and very windy.
 There were piles of steel girders on the wharf and the captain would not take a chance on docking.
 If the ship were driven by a heavy wave, it could hit the girders and sustain some damage.
 So we anchored off in the bay, close enough to see the lights of the community.

 Sometime early in the morning, before daylight, the wind dropped considerably.
 This time the boat was able to dock safely.
-Archie Williams was on the wharf and helped to carry our luggage to my grandparents' house.
+Archie Williams, the Postmaster, was on the wharf and helped to carry our luggage to my grandparents' house.

-The house was situated at the end of a long lane and the snow, as we struggled alone, was literally waist deep.
+The house was situated at the end of a long lane and the snow, as we struggled along, was literally waist deep.
 Mr. Williams was enjoying it all tremendously.